 The Benefits of Free Trade: Addressing Key Myths

-The benefits of free international trade are often diffuse and hard to see, while the benefits of shielding specific groups from foreign competition are often immediate and visible.
+The most recent debate over providing the US president fast-track trade-negotiating authority raises the perennial catalog of questions and concerns about free trade.
+This is understandable: the benefits of free international trade are often diffuse and hard to see, while the benefits of shielding specific groups from foreign competition are often immediate and visible.
 This illusion fuels the common perception that free trade is detrimental to the American economy.
 It also tips the scales in favor of special interests seeking protection from foreign competition.
 As a result, the federal government currently imposes thousands of tariffs, quotas, and other barriers to trade.

 However well intended, restrictions on foreign trade harm the very people they aim to protect: American consumers and producers.
 Trade restrictions limit the choices of what Americans can buy; they also drive up the prices of everything from clothing and groceries to the materials manufacturers use to make everyday products.
 Moreover, it is lower-income Americans who generally bear a disproportionate share of these costs.